To the Members of Kopran Limited

 v According to the information and explanations given to us the Company has notaccepted any deposits during the year from the public within the meaning of sections 73 to76 of the Act or any other provisions of the Act and the rules framed there under.Accordingly paragraph 3(v) of the Order is not applicable to the Company.

-vi The maintenance of cost records has been specified by the Central Government undersub-section (1) of Section 148 of the Act.
-We have broadly reviewed the cost recordsmaintained by the Company pursuant to the Companies(Cost Records and Audit) Rules 2014as amended prescribed by the Central Governmentunder sub-section (1) of Section 148 ofthe Act and are of the opinion that prima faciethe prescribed cost records have beenmade and maintained.
-We have however not made adetailed examination of the cost recordswith a view to determine whether they areaccurate or complete.
+vi The maintenance of cost records has been specified by the Central Government undersub-section (!) of Section 148 of the Act in respect of the Company's products.
+We havebroadly reviewed the cost records maintained by the Company pursuant to the Companies(Cost Records and Audit) Rules 2014 as amended prescribed by the Central Governmentunder sub-section (1) of Section 148 of the Act and are of the opinion that prima faciethe prescribed cost records have been made and maintained.
+We have however not made adetailed examination of the cost records with a view to determine whether they areaccurate or complete.

-vii (a) According to the information and explanations given to us and records examinedby us the Company is generally regular in depositing undisputed statutory dues includingprovident fund employees' state insurance income-tax sales-tax service tax duty ofcustoms duty of excise value added tax cess Goods and Service Tax and any othermaterial statutory dues as applicable to it with theappropriate authorities.
+vii (a) According to the information and explanations given to us and records examinedby us the Company is generally regular in depositing undisputed statutory dues includingProvident Fund Employees' State Insurance Income-tax Goods and Service tax duty ofcustoms Cess and any other material statutory dues as applicable to it with theappropriate authorities.

-(b) According to information and explanations given to us there were no undisputedamounts payable in respect of Provident Fund Employees' State Insurance Income TaxSales Tax Service Tax Value Added Tax duty of Customs duty of Excise Cess Goods andService Tax and other material statutory duesin arrears as at March 31 2018 for a periodof more than six months from the date theybecame payable.
+(b) According to information and explanations given to us there were no undisputedamounts payable in respect of Provident Fund Employees' State Insurance Income TaxSales Tax Goods and Service Tax duty of Customs Cess and other material statutory duesin arrears as at March 312021 for a period of more than six months from the date theybecame payable.

-(c) According to the records of the Company the dues of income tax sales tax servicetax duty of customs duty of excise value added tax Goods and Service Tax which havenot been deposited on account of anydispute amount involved and the forum where disputeis pending are as under:
+(c) According to the information and explanations given to us and the records of theCompany the dues of Income tax Sales tax Service tax Goods and Service tax duty ofCustoms duty of Excise Value added tax which have not been deposited on account of anydispute amount involved and the forum where dispute is pending are as under:

-|Name of the Statute ||Nature of Dues ||Amount Involved (Rs. in Lakhs) ||Period to which Amount relates ||Forum where dispute is pending |
+|Name of the Statute ||Nature of Dues ||Amount Involved (Rs in Lakhs) ||Period to which amount relates ||Forum where dispute is pending |

 |Central Excise Act 1944 ||Excise Duty ||0.44 ||2014-15 ||Commissioner of Central Excise |

-|Service Tax Act Chapter V of the Finance Act 1994 Drug Price Control Order-95 (DPCO - 95) ||Service Tax ||32.95 ||2001-02 ||High Court Mumbai |
+|Service Tax Act Chapter V of the Finance Act 1994 ||Service Tax ||32.95 ||2001-02 ||High Court Mumbai |

-| ||475.00 ||2006-07 || |
+| ||475.00 ||2006-07 ||High Court Mumbai |

-| ||Difference in Pricing ||591.34 ||2002-03 ||High Court Mumbai |
+|Drug Price Control Order-95 (DPCO - 95) ||Difference in Pricing ||591.34 ||2002-03 ||High Court Mumbai |

 viii In our opinion and according to the information and explanations given to us theCompany has not defaulted in the repayment of loans or borrowings to banks and financialinstitutions and there are no loans or borrowings from Government and the Company has notissued any debentures.